-In case of a bubble closure students from Reception to Year 6 will be able to log into and access Microsoft Teams and access their lessons and work resources.
+In case of a class closure students from Reception to Year 6 will be able to log into and access Microsoft Teams and access their lessons and work resources.
 In Nursery the pupils will be supplied with work packs.
 Students will have access to teachers for support and guidance at set times within the normal school day hours or via email.
 If online learning is not available for any reason we will create work packs that can be downloaded from the website or provided as paper copies.

 A child who is clinically vulnerable may be able to continue learning in the safety of their own home or a child may not be able come to school because their parents/carers are CEV.
 In this situation bespoke arrangements are made with the class teacher and family concerned, this will include a weekly pack and direct contact with the class teacher; and is organised on a case-by-case basis.

 Remote teaching and study time